AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

        Due In - Days = "2"
    ```

    The routing tab is an optional dialog that can specify available actions for the user completing the task.
-These Actions are just string values and will be saved to the workflow's metadata.
+These Actions are just string values and is saved to the workflow's metadata.
 These values can be read by scripts and/or process steps later in the workflow to dynamically "route" the workflow.
 Based on the [workflow goals](#goals-tutorial) we will add three actions to this tab:

    ```shell
    Routing Tab